 - Prevents Urinary Tract Infections: Fresh cranberry juice is particularly helpful to prevent urinary tract infections, especially cystitis (bladder infection) from E. coli by “stripping” off the bacteria from adhering to the walls of the urinary tract and preventing its growth.

-- Nutrient SuperStore: Cranberries have the highest anti-oxidant content, and excellent source of phytonutrients anthocyanins, proanthocyanidins, resveratrol and tannins.They are rich in vitamins A, C and E; and a good source of organic acids (such as malic, succininc and citric acids), selenium,
+- Nutrient SuperStore: Cranberries have the highest anti-oxidant content, and excellent source of phytonutrients anthocyanins, proanthocyanidins, resveratrol and tannins.They are rich in vitamins A, C and E; and a good source of organic acids (such as malic, succininc and citric acids), selenium, manganese and copper, just to name a few important trace minerals.
+They also provide moderate amounts of the B vitamins, folate and iron.

 - Anti-aging: Due to their high content in anti-oxidants, cranberries can help prevent and fight such free radical-induced damages and hence protect the body against the risk of developing aging-related diseases and conditions.